 The unusual activity not only wears down teeth and strains the overworked muscles.
 The compressive forces can also damage the intricate jaw joints on one or both sides.
 Damage to the joints may lead to arthritic changes, chronic pain, and popping or clicking.
 Once these changes settle in, reversing their condition may become impossible.

-If you’re waking up with a sore jaw or headaches, or you’ve noticed chips or flattening of your teeth, a consultation with our top dentists, Dr. Modiri and Dr. Moghadam should be on your list.
+If you’re waking up with a sore jaw or headaches, or you’ve noticed chips or flattening of your teeth, a consultation with our dentists, Dr. Modiri and Dr. Moghadam should be on your list.
 The sooner the problem receives attention, the less damage there will be.
-Often a carefully calibrated night guard at Stamford dental center, CT with a distinct bite relationship built in will eliminate the symptoms while protecting your precious enamel.
+Often a carefully calibrated night guard with a distinct bite relationship built in will eliminate the symptoms while protecting your precious enamel.

 Date & Time That Works For You